Ornament (art): History

 Styles of ornamentation can be studied in reference to the specific culture which developed unique forms of decoration, or modified ornament from other cultures.
-The Ancient Egyptian culture is arguably the first civilization to add pure decoration to their buildings.
-Their ornament takes the forms of the natural world in that climate, decorating the capitals of columns and walls with images of papyrus and palm trees.
-Assyrian culture produced ornament which shows influence from Egyptian sources and a number of original themes, including figures of plants and animals of the region.
+The Ancient Egyptian culture was arguably the first civilization to add pure decoration to its buildings.
+Egyptian ornament takes the forms of the natural world in the Egyptian climate, decorating the capitals of columns and walls with images of papyrus and palm trees.
+Assyrian culture produced ornament which shows influence from Egyptian sources and a number of original themes, including figures of plants and animals of the Assyrian region.